Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: Introduction

 Following \textcite{Cass_1972}, the literature has derived necessary and sufficient conditions to characterize efficient equilibria (e.g., \textcite{BalaskoShell_1980,OkunoZilcha_1980, Benveniste_1986,GeanakoplosPolemarchakis_1991,RaoAiyagari_1992}) that are mainly based on the asymptotic behavior of equilibrium price sequences, in the form of

-However, such results do not address the matter of existence of a Pareto optimal equilibrium (i.e., if there is any equilibrium that satisfies (\ref{eqEfficientEq})) and nonexistence examples were given by \textcite{CassOkunoZilcha_1979}.
+However, these results do not address the matter of the existence of a Pareto optimal equilibrium (i.e., if there is any equilibrium that satisfies (\ref{eqEfficientEq})), and nonexistence examples were provided by \textcite{CassOkunoZilcha_1979}.

+Furthermore, in the seminal paper by \textcite{Samuelson_1958}, a Pareto optimal equilibrium not only exists, but it is achieved through the ``social contrivance of money.''
+This indicates that the existence of a Pareto optimal equilibrium is closely related to a second fundamental question concerning overlapping generations economies and, more broadly, monetary theory: the existence of a monetary equilibrium (i.e., an equilibrium in which the price of money is positive).

+This matter goes back to \textcite{Hahn_1965} and \textcite{Clower_1967} critique of the Walras-Hicks-Patinkin (e.g., \textcite{Patinkin_1965}) tradition of placing \textit{money-in-the-utility-function}\footnote{See \textcite[pp. 5-8]{OstroyStarr_1990} for a complete discussion on this critique.}, and the question of the existence of a monetary equilibrium became known as the \textit{Hahn problem} (e.g., \textcite[p.
+1486]{Bewley_1983}).
+Several solutions to this problem are found in the literature.
+For example, in finite horizon economies, cash-in-advance restrictions (e.g., \textcite{Clower_1967}), transaction costs (e.g., \textcite{Kurz_1974, OstroyStarr_1974}), and taxes (e.g., \textcite{Starr_1974, Starr_2003}) are all forms that ensure the existence of a monetary equilibrium.

+Infinite horizon economies are also a natural way to tackle the Hahn problem, as they rule out the zero-price case stemming from the ``terminal scrap value of money'' \parencite[p.
+269]{Hayashi_1976}.
+Then, one possibility is to think of economies with infinite-lived households\footnote{An important property of economies with a finite number of infinite-lived households is that the First Welfare Theorem holds \parencite[pp. 104-106]{Wilson_1981} and, therefore, the matter of existence of an efficient equilibrium is straightforwardly answered once existence itself is established.
+This is also true in overlapping generations economies with bequests (e.g., \textcite{Barro_1974, RaoAiyagari_1989}) and in economies that possess both finite and infinite-lived households (e.g., \textcite{MullerWoodford_1988}).} (e.g., \textcite{Friedman_1969,Bewley_1972,Bewley_1980,Bewley_1983, GrandmontYounes_1972, GrandmontYounes_1973, Lucas_1980, LucasStokey_1987, BenhabibBull_1983, Levine_1989, HuShmaya_2019}) and another is to deal with overlapping generations economies.

+Therefore, there are papers in the literature on overlapping generations economies\footnote{This paper focuses only on consumption-loan deterministic models.
+Therefore, results regarding stochastic or production economies are not addressed.} that address these two existence questions (i.e., the existence of a Pareto optimal equilibrium and of a monetary equilibrium), either jointly or separately.

-When dealing with this matter of existence, the literature on efficient equilibria has relied on the assumptions of stationary (e.g., \textcite{OkunoZilcha_1983,BenvenisteCass_1986,RaoAiyagariPeled_1991,DucGhiglino_1998}) or nearly stationary economies (e.g., \textcite{Burke_1995}), or on the possibility of wealth transfers (e.g., \textcite{OkunoZilcha_1980,BalaskoShell_1981_1,Burke_1987}), and a comprehensive discussion on this topic was written by \textcite{Burke_1995}.
+When dealing with the existence of efficient equilibria, the literature has mainly relied on the assumptions of stationary (e.g., \textcite{OkunoZilcha_1983, OkunoZilcha_1983_2,BenvenisteCass_1986,Shitovitz_1988,DucGhiglino_1998}) or nearly stationary economies (e.g., \textcite{Burke_1995}), or on the possibility of wealth transfers (e.g., \textcite{OkunoZilcha_1980,BalaskoShell_1981_1,Burke_1987}).
+A comprehensive discussion on this topic was written by \textcite[pp. 247-250]{Burke_1995}.